Cannabis, Marijuana & Edibles for Dogs Safety | Complete Guide Skip to content

 CBD is non-toxic in the appropriate doses.
 A dosage guide on the label of CBD products will typically indicate the appropriate dosage based on your pet's weight.

 It’s important that you don’t share your personal CBD products with your pet, as these are formulated based on human weight.
-Pet CBD products have lower CBD concentrations, making them more suitable for cats and dogs.
+Pet CBD products have lower CBD concentrations, making them a more suitable for cats and dogs.

 Edibles